 Looking at pregnancy test data:

 To support this, over at Fertility Friend, they did a survey of 93,184 charts where women were tracking their periods, ovulation, and/or temperatures and found the following statistics:

-17% of women received a false negative as a result of testing too early, but an impressive 40.7% test too early overall with most testing 10 days past ovulation (DPO) or roughly 4 days before a missed period.
+17 percent of women received a false negative as a result of testing too early, but an impressive 40.7 percent test too early overall with most testing 10 days past ovulation (DPO) or roughly 4 days before a missed period.
 The average DPO for a positive pregnancy test is 13.6 days, a whooping half a day before a missed period for most ladies.
 As you can see from the chart above, even a few days make a huge difference.

 All that being said, when to take a pregnancy test, what’s the answer?